codio/knowledge/source/instructors/authoring/guides/markdown_content.rst

 HTML
 ^^^^
-You can include HTML tags directly in your content for additional formatting and functionality.
+Include HTML tags directly in your content for additional formatting and functionality.

 Latex / MathJax